PatMcCallion/ZoomClone/client/README.md

 This is a single page application, built using ReactJs, MaterialUI, and Socket.io to mimic an in-browser video chat application.
+The single page web application allows users to establish random IDs and call other users on the webpage by utilizing the provided, randomized ID codes.

 # Getting Started with Create React App